prawana-perera/todos/README.md

 ```

 Android Bundle Tool
 Use it to test APKs locally.
-Download and add to make it easy to launc:
+Download and add to make it easy to launch:

 ```shell
 alias bundletool='java -jar <path_to_file>/bundletool-all-1.8.0.jar'